 The holidays bring a dramatic change in our usual routines.
 For most of us the festivities include more food and perhaps alcohol, travel, large gatherings of friends and family, more stress, and less rest.
 We wouldn’t have it any other way!
 But if you are pregnant, many holiday traditions require some special consideration.
 Here are a few tips to help our expectant moms enjoy the holidays safely.

 Remember that “eating for two” is not a good way to think about your pregnancy diet.
 A healthy pregnancy only requires about 300 extra calories per day.
 And newer guidelines suggest that women who become pregnant at a normal weight should gain about 1 lb. per week (after the first trimester).
-For women whose body mass index (BMI) at the start is higher than 25, your obstetrician will probably suggest a slower rate of weight gain.
+For women whose body mass index (BMI) at the start of pregnancy is higher than 25, your obstetrician will probably suggest a slower rate of weight gain.
 Don’t make your weight one of your holiday “stresses.”
 Just continue to concentrate on a well-balanced diet and regular exercise.
 Limit refined carbs (sweets) as best you can amid the temptation.

 Besides the general guidelines above, pregnant women should avoid certain specific foods.
 Listeria is a bacterial organism that can grow well in some foods.
 It causes a type of food poisoning that is very dangerous to pregnant women and their babies.
 At the holiday hors-d’oeuvre buffet, use caution around the cheese board.
 Avoid soft cheeses, like brie or camembert, blue-veined cheese, feta, and some Mexican cheeses.
 Grabbing a hot dog while you’re out shopping may sound like a time-saving idea, but hot dogs and processed deli meats are more likely to contain Listeria.
 Avoid sushi or any raw or undercooked fish, refrigerated smoked seafood or meat spreads.
 Click here to read more about Listeria and pregnancy.
 The traditional eggnog is also off limits if it’s homemade (using raw eggs).
 Store-bought pasteurized eggnog is fine.